Papilio troilus: Mating behavior

 In general, both sexes will copulate with several mates during mating season.
 However, each time a female mates, she becomes less likely to mate again.

 One key known form of communication among spicebush swallowtails occurs during mating.
 Visual cues are important for males to find females, and courtship displays can be elaborate.
 While these courtship displays occur, the female and male are often in contact, which is likely a way for them to relay information to one another.
-Additionally, the male butterfly will typically emit pheromones around the female butterfly and the female will use her scent to make her decision about mating.
+Additionally, the male butterfly will typically emit pheromones around the female butterfly and the female will use his scent to make her decision about mating.

 Females can often be found outside the treeline, in areas of direct sun.
 This may be due to the fact that these areas are in direct sunlight, which allows for higher thoracic temperatures.
 Males are less concerned with direct sunlight during mating because their thoracic temperature rises while performing vigorous courtship dances.
 Males may perform these courtship dances both to females perched on host plants as well as those flying freely.